Sayshal/tokenlightcondition/README.md

   <li>Disable token effect (None)</li>
   <li>Token Light Condition (Active Effects)</li>
   <li>Convienent Effects (CE)</li>
-  <li>Combat Utility Belt (CUB)</li>
 </ul>

 None means there no effects placed on tokens, but the token Hud will still work.

-CUB option is only available if both Dim AND Dark conditions exist in the Lab.

 Convienent Effects entries are added on module load if they don't exist.